What is rate limiting for Azure Front Door?

-When you configure a rate limit rule, you specify the threshold: the number of web requests allowed from each socket IP address within a time period of either one minute or five minutes.
+When you configure a rate limit rule, you specify the threshold.
+The threshold is the number of web requests that are allowed from each socket IP address within a time period of either one minute or five minutes.

-The match condition above identifies all requests with a
+The preceding match condition identifies all requests with a

-Host header of length greater than 0.
-Because all valid HTTP requests for Front Door contain a
+0. Because all valid HTTP requests for Azure Front Door contain a

 Host header, this match condition has the effect of matching all HTTP requests.

-Requests from the same client often arrive at the same Front Door server.
-In that case, you'll see requests are blocked as soon as the rate limit is reached for each socket IP address.
+Requests from the same client often arrive at the same Azure Front Door server.
+In that case, you see requests are blocked as soon as the rate limit is reached for each of the client IP addresses.

-However, it's possible that requests from the same client might arrive at a different Front Door server that hasn't refreshed the rate limit counter yet.
-For example, the client might open a new TCP connection for each request.
-If the threshold is low enough, the first request to the new Front Door server could pass the rate limit check.
-So, for a very low threshold (for example, less than about 50 requests per minute), you might see some requests above the threshold get through.
+If the threshold is low enough, the first request to the new Azure Front Door server could pass the rate limit check.
+So, for a low threshold (for example, less than about 200 requests per minute), you might see some requests above the threshold get through.